What programs and services does the state offer to assist the elderly?

 This is a statewide network of local grandparents as parents support programs that provide advocacy and support and link grandparents and other relatives raising children to respite care and other services.
 DSS established the network in 1998 with a private foundation grant.
 (For more information, visit http://www.ct.gov/agingservices/cwp/view.asp?a=2513&q=313054.)

 The Children's Trust Fund's Kinship and Respite Fund programs provide one-time grants of up to $500 per child and $2,000 per family to help relative caregivers, including grandparents, pay for certain nonrecurring child rearing costs.
 These can pay for such things as a bed or winter coat or for activities like summer camp or tutoring.
-The funds are available only through (1) probate courts in Berlin, Bridgeport, Hartford, and New Haven; (2) the regional children's probate courts in Central Connecticut, New Haven, New London, Northeast Connecticut, and Waterbury; and (3) the Norwich DSS office.
-(For more information, visit http://www.ct.gov/CTF/cwp/view.asp?a=1786&q=293148.)
+Applications for funds are available at the probate courts and regional children's probate courts.
+A team in the probate court administrator's office reviews applications.
+(For more information, visit http://www.ctprobate.gov/Pages/Kinship-and-Grandparent-Respite-Fund.aspx.)

 Kinship Navigator Program